derekwang99/DH110-DEREKWANG/web_documentation.md

 <br>

-## Wireframes and Graphic Design Element Variation
+## Wireframe/Low-Fidelity Prototype and Graphic Design Element Variation

 The purpose of this wireframe is to test out our assumptions and translate them into the basic framework of our product to see if the functionalities makes sense to older users.
 We can then adjust the prototype according the user feedback.